reactjs/react.dev/content/blog/2018-10-01-create-react-app-v2.md

 Here's a few more tips to get you started.

 **When you run `npm start` for the first time after the upgrade,** you'll get a prompt asking about which browsers you'd like to support.
 Press `y` to accept the default ones.
 They'll be written to your `package.json` and you can edit them any time.
-Create React App will use this information to produce smaller CSS bundles if you only target modern browsers.
+Create React App will use this information to produce smaller or polyfilled CSS bundles depending on whether you target modern browsers or older browsers.

 **If `npm start` still doesn't quite work for you after the upgrade,** [check out the more detailed migration instructions in the release notes](https://github.com/facebook/create-react-app/releases/tag/v2.0.3).
 There *are* a few breaking changes in this release but the scope of them is limited, so they shouldn't take more than a few hours to sort out.
 Note that **[support for older browsers](https://github.com/facebook/create-react-app/blob/next/packages/react-app-polyfill/README.md) is now opt-in** to reduce the polyfill size.